jngbutler/GettingAndCleaningData/Codebook.md

 BodyAccJerk   | body linear acceleration signal
 GravityAcc    | gravity acceleration signal
 std           | standard deviation
+AvgOf         | denotes that this an average of the measurement (by activity and subject)

 ### References
 1. Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012